guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna froze.
 “Denth wasn’t working for you,” Vasher said.
 “He wasn’t even pretending to.
 Someone in this city hired him to start a war between Idris and Hallandren, and he’s spent these last few months using you to make it happen.
 I’m trying to figure out why.
 Who’s behind it, and why would a war serve them?”
 Vivenna sat back, eyes wide.
 It couldn’t be.
 He had to be wrong.
 “You were the perfect pawn,” Vasher said.
 “You reminded the people in the slums of their true heritage, giving Denth someone to rally them behind.
 The Court of Gods is a hair’s breadth away from marching on your homeland.
-Not because they hate Idrians, but because they feel like Idris insurgents have _already_ been attacking them.”
+Not because they hate Idrians, but because they feel like Idrian insurgents have _already_ been attacking them.”
 He shook his head.
 “I couldn’t believe that you didn’t realize what you were doing.
 I assumed you had to be working with him intentionally to start the war.”
 He eyed her.
 “I underestimated your stupidity.
 Get dressed.
 I don’t know if we have enough time to undo what you’ve done, but I intend to try.”
 - - -
 The clothing felt strange.
 The trousers pulled at her thighs, making her feel like she was exposed.
 It was odd not to have the swishing of skirts at her ankles.